Pytheas: Name and description of the British

 This etymology suggests Pytheas most likely did not have much interaction with the Irish as their language was Q-Celtic.
 Rather, Pytheas brought back the P-Celtic form from more geographically accessible regions where Welsh or Breton are spoken presently.
-Furthermore, some proto-Celtic was spoken over all of Greater Britain, and this particular spelling is prototypical of those more populous regions, but there is no evidence that he distinguished between the peoples of the archipelago.
+Furthermore, some proto-Celtic was spoken over all of Greater Britain, and this particular spelling is prototypical of those more populous regions, but there is no evidence that Pytheas distinguished between the peoples of the archipelago.

-Diodorus based on Pytheas reported that Britain is cold and subject to frosts, being "too much subject to the Bear", and not "under the Arctic pole", as some translations say.
+Diodorus – based on Pytheas – reported that Britain is cold and subject to frosts, being "too much subject to the Bear", and not "under the Arctic pole", as some translations say.
 The numerous population of natives, he says, live in thatched cottages, store their grain in subterranean caches and bake bread from it.
 They are "of simple manners" (ēthesin haplous) and are content with plain fare.
 They are ruled by many kings and princes who live in peace with each other.
 Their troops fight from chariots, as did the Greeks in the Trojan War.